UCI-HyperXite/hx9-control-system/pod-operation/README.md

 cargo install cross
 ```

-This is the library that will facilitate cross-compilation without much
+This is the library that will facilitate cross-compilation with minimal additional configuration.
-configuration on our end.
-It requires Docker (or Podman) in order to function.
+`cross` requires Docker (or Podman) in order to function and will also emulate the ARM architecture
+inside the container using QEMU.

 On Linux, if an error appears during build about `GLIBC`, install the `glibc` library.